$0 Adoption Financial Planning & Tax Credit Guide — Quick-Start Checklist

 What You Must Have to Claim It

 Claiming the special needs credit without the proper documentation is one of the most common triggers for IRS adjustment.
-The Taxpayer Advocate Service has identified a 41% adjustment rate on audited adoption tax credit returns — many of those adjustments stem from documentation gaps, not fraud.
+The GAO has identified a 41% adjustment rate on audited adoption tax credit returns — many of those adjustments stem from documentation gaps, not fraud.

 Timing of the claim.
 The special needs credit is claimed in the year of finalization — the tax year in which the adoption becomes legally final.
 Unlike domestic non-special-needs adoptions (where you can claim expenses before finalization), the special needs credit is tied to the finalization date.